Nervous Shock Compensation Claim Lawyers

 If you have a successful claim for damages, you could receive a payout that includes the following:

-• Future and past lost income
+• Future and past lost wages

 • Future and past medical expenses